qarchli/PyTorch-CNN-FashionMNIST/README.md

 ## 4. Hyperparameters' tuning

-4.1. **RunBuilder** class allow automatic building of the all possible runs based on a dictionary of hyperparameters.
+4.1. **RunBuilder** class allow automatic building of the all possible runs based on a dictionary of hyperparameters that can be changed in `main.py`.

 ## 5. Test the model

 5.1.
+Get a specific run.

+5.2.
 Get batch from the test set.

-5.2.
+5.3.
 Pass the batch to the network.

-5.3.
+5.4.
 Compute the loss and accuracy.

 ## 6. Analyze the results